tenzindorji/projectnotes/docker/README.md

       format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort | containerPort
       When specifying ranges for both, the number of container ports in the range must match the number of host ports in the range. (e.g., `-p 1234-1236:1234-1236/tcp`)
       ```

+     - EXPOSE in docker file
+         - EXPOSE line in docker file opens the port for the container but it is not exposed to anyone, not even to docker host.
+         - You can open multiple container ports using EXPOSE line
+         - To access from docker host/outside world, need to map the container port with docker host port, example
+         - `docker run -p <host_port>:<container_port> -d <image_id>`
   - Create vol\
     `docker volume create data_volume`
   - Vol mapping\